Australian cricket scandal: What we know

-Johannesburg, March 28, 2018 (AFP) - - The Australian ball-tampering scandal in South Africa has rocked cricket to its core and reportedly left the team feuding and fractured amid scepticism that the full story has not been told.
+Johannesburg, March 29, 2018 (AFP) - - The Australian ball-tampering scandal has rocked cricket to its core, resulting in the suspension of three players and a head coach on his way out.

 Here's an outline of what we know so far about the chain of events and subsequent fallout from the incident during the third Test at Cape Town: